ATTX-project/platform-deployment/README.md

 # platform-deployment
 Configuration and tools for deploying the PAAS Solution based on ATTX components to different environments.

-The ATTX PAAS stack is deployed as a Docker Compose app, and thus is requires that Docker Engine and Docker Compose are available beforehand in your environment (cf. https://docs.docker.com/compose/install/).
+The ATTX PAAS stack is deployed as a Docker Compose app, and thus is requires that Docker Engine and Docker Compose are available beforehand in your environment (cf. https://docs.docker.com/engine/getstarted/step_one/ and https://docs.docker.com/compose/install/).

 # How to deploy and start the ATTX platform stack manually
 1. Download docker-compose.yml or docker-compose.prod.yml